cBournhonesque/lightyear/book/src/concepts/advanced_replication/bandwidth_management.md

 To avoid having some replication groups entities be starved of updates (because their priority is always too low), we do **priority accumulation**:
 - every send_interval, we accumulate the priority of all messages: `accumulated_priority += priority`
-- if a replication groups successfully sends an update, we reset the accumulated priority to 0
+- if a replication groups successfully sends an update or an action, we reset the accumulated priority to 0. (note that it's not guaranteed that the message was received by the remote, just that the message was sent)
 - for reliable channels, we also keep accumulating the priority until we receive an ack from the remote that the message was successfully received